 The best piece of advice for getting to Barclays is to use mass transit.

 Barclays Center does not have on-site parking.
-So save yourself the hassle, and bring the family by public transportation (here's how: How to get to Barclays Center by public transit).
+So save yourself the hassle, and bring the family by public transportation.
 It's cheap, fast and reliable.
 And the Atlantic Avenue subway stop, now known as Barclays, lets you out right in front of the stadium.
 Arriving by subway, you don't even have to cross a street to get to the main entrance.

 If you choose to take the subway, you have 11 lines to choose from, or you could arrive via the Long Island Rail Road, or even by bus if needed.